p3trichorr/soal-shift-sisop-modul-2-I07-2021/README.md

  		execv ("/bin/wget", argv);
  	}
 ```
+We need to download each folder from gdrive that given

 ## PROBLEM 2
 **a.
 Make a folder, Extract the zip folder and Delete folders else then the jpeg's**